-Cognitive vision is an emerging discipline that brings together such diverse fields of research as digital image analysis, computer vision and cognitive sciences.
 From a computer scientists point of view, several major issues have to be solved in engineering a cognitive vision system: embodiment, learning, recognition, and reasoning.
 At the basis of all these efforts, we require a proper representation of visual information, spatial and temporal relationships, scenes, events, semantics, and context.
-This report gives an overview of existing representations that should suit some of the requirements of a cognitive vision system, and outlines promising research directions.
+This paper reviews existing approaches to representations that should suit some of the requirements of a cognitive vision system and outlines promising research directions.
 Special emphasis is put on appearance-based, spatio-temporal, and graph-based representations, including a comparison of these rather diverse approaches.